DefectDojo/django-DefectDojo/BRANCHING-MODEL.md

 - defectdojo release cycle

 Please be careful to submit your pull requests to the correct branch:
-- bugfix: latest  "release/x.y.z" branch
+- bugfix: latest  "release/a.b.x" branch (+ merge using a separate PR against the dev branch)
 - evolutions: dev branch
-- hotfixes: master branch

 If in doubt please use dev branch.